-Palliative Care Voices is an international network of people with lived experience of palliative care coming together and having the platform to contribute to global, national and local palliative care advocacy.
+Palliative Care Voices is an international network of people with lived experience of palliative care coming together and creating a platform to contribute to global, national and local palliative care advocacy.

-We’re all people with lived experience of palliative care or of an illness that could benefit from palliative care, including our families and informal carers, as well as those who are bereaved.
+We’re all people with lived experience of palliative care or of an illness that could benefit from palliative care, as well as families and informal carers, and those who are bereaved.

-The network is owned and run by people with lived experience and although we work with and have received some support from the Worldwide Hospice Palliative Care Alliance (WHPCA), we are an independent entity.
+The network is owned and run by people with lived experience.
+Although we work with and have received some support from the Worldwide Hospice Palliative Care Alliance (WHPCA), we are an independent entity.

 Why Palliative Care Voices?

-The network was founded by Lucy Watts MBE, a prominent and vocal palliative care advocate from the UK, with support from the Worldwide Hospice Palliative Care Alliance (WHPCA) and from a founding member, Huyaam Samuels.
-Lucy began working with the WHPCA as a Patient Involvement Consultant as part of their direct stakeholders project in 2017, and this was the catalyst for the formation of Palliative Care Voices which was founded in November 2017.
+The network was founded by Lucy Watts, MBE, a prominent and vocal palliative care advocate from the UK, with support from the WHPCA and from founding member, Huyaam Samuels.
+Lucy began working with the WHPCA as a Patient Involvement Consultant as part of their direct stakeholders project in 2017.
+This was the catalyst for the founding of Palliative Care Voices in November 2017.

 How Does The Network Function?

-The network is based out of a closed Facebook Group, providing a free and accessible platform for people to become involved.
+The network is based out of a closed Facebook Group, providing a free and accessible platform.
 People are contacted about work, asked for quotes and support and recruited for different campaigns or projects via that group.
 We have 74 members (as of December 2018) from at least 12 different countries, but hope to grow it to over 100 members and to expand into more countries by the mid 2019.
 Although not a formal aim, our members also support each other via the group.

-The Facebook Group can be accessed by clicking here – please note it is aimed at patients, carers and family members rather than professionals.
+Please note that the group is aimed at patients, carers and family members rather than professionals.

-In addition to the closed Facebook Group, we also have a public Facebook page, a Twitter Account and YouTube for people to see what we’re doing and keep up to date with us.
-You can find our other accounts as follows: Facebook Page fb.me/palliativecarevoices; Twitter @PallCareVoices and YouTube by clicking here.
+In addition to the closed Facebook Group, we also have a public Facebook page, a Twitter Account @PallCareVoices and a YouTube channel for people to see what we’re doing and keep up to date with us.